-Which is more urgently needed, the Bethesda Metro South entrance or a development project that would transform Wheaton's downtown?
+Which is more urgently needed, the Bethesda Metro South entrance or a

 The two projects seem to be competing for attention (and millions) in the Montgomery County Capital Improvements Program.
 Or is this a false dichotomy?
 As many people have pointed out, all projects compete in the CIP budget for a limited amount of county funds.